CyberColloids

 2. Protein gives an idea of how well the germ has been separated from the endosperm.
 Hence the lower the protein level the better.

 LBG is only partially soluble in cold water.
 The mannan sections of the polymer chain can bind together to form a crystalline region which is thermodynamically more stable than the solution state.
 Hence even when in solution at ambient temperature there is a tendency for the polymer chains to wish to aggregate.
 This makes the accurate measurement of molecular weight difficult due to the presence of aggregated species in solution.
 However it also has some advantages.
 The aggregation can be increased by reductions in water activity and reduction in solution temperature which ultimately forms a 3D network and a gel.
 This is exactly what happens in ice cream during freezing.
-Their are two great advantages of this: firstly a weak gel structure does not impart a slimy or slippery mouth feel to the ice cream and more critically the formation of a weak gel on cooling imparts excellent meltdown resistance to the ice cream.
+There are two great advantages of this: firstly a weak gel structure does not impart a slimy or slippery mouth feel to the ice cream and more critically the formation of a weak gel on cooling imparts excellent meltdown resistance to the ice cream.

 The synergy of LBG with kappa carrageenan is the basis of the majority of non gelatin dessert jellies as well as most of the jelly used in canned pet foods.
 The texture of a LBG/carrageenan gel can be manipulated to be close to gelatin and the higher melting temperature is a positive advantage in warmer countries or countries where refrigeration is not present in every household.
 It is also known that the melting point of the synergistic gel can be manipulated by altering the molecular weight of the LBG.
 This probably has more use in terms of aiding processing than it actually does in terms of providing a melt in the mouth sensation.